EU – Taiwan Cluster Matchmaking Event 2018 In the context of the European Innovation Week and COMPUTEX TAIPEI Taipei (Taiwan), 4-6 June 2018

 On the 6th of June several activities were organised in parallel, which provided different options to the European delegation based on their interests.
 This included a Circular Economy site visit in Tainan, as well as a site visit to the Hsinchu Science Park.
 As part of the Circular Economy site visit in Tainan, the participant clusters gave short pitches about their organisations as part of a cluster seminar in the morning, where they also had the chance to meet some Taiwanese companies working in circular economy.
 In the afternoon, the cluster delegates visited the Tainan Refuse Incineration Plant and the company Solar Applied Materials Technology Corp.
 In this last case, the European delegation visited the company facilities and learnt about the processes that the company applies to recycling waste electrical and electronic equipment materials.
 During the Hsinchu Science Park visit, the participant European cluster delegates had the opportunity to better understand Taiwan competences in high-tech industries, as well as to network with some companies located in this Science Park.

-Finally, although it was not initially planned in the mission agenda, some European cluster delegates had the opportunity to attend the Signing Ceremony of the Administrative Arrangement on Cluster Cooperation between the Taipei Representative Office in the EU and DG GROW of the European Commission, which took place in the morning of the 6th of June.
-This is a great achievement to boost the cooperation activities between clusters in Europe and Taiwan, which will also help to ensure the continuation of cooperation actions.
+Finally, although it was not initially planned in the mission agenda, some European cluster delegates had the opportunity to attend the Signing Ceremony of the Administrative Arrangement on Cluster Cooperation between the Taipei Representative Office in the EU and DG GROW of the European Commission, which took place on the 6th of June 2018.
+This is a great achievement to boost the cooperation activities between clusters in Europe and Taiwan, which will ensure the continuation of cooperation actions.